-- " understand how to get a successful start in a job by demonstrating awareness of behavioural norms in business communication and etiquette; - " understand general work ethics and culture.
+- understand how to get a successful start in a job by demonstrating awareness of behavioural norms in business communication and etiquette; - " understand general work ethics and culture.

 SEM 3507 The Engineer and Society (3 cr.)
+Prerequisite(s): None

 This module looks at the role an Engineer play within the larger context of his/her surroundings..